 ► Accessing your online courses

 Once you become a student, your Academic Advisor is a critical component of your educational experience.
-Advisors are available online and at each campus to guide students towards reaching their education and career goals.
+Advisors are available online to guide students towards reaching their education and career goals.
 Through advising, you’ll be able to develop and implement sound academic plans that are consistent with your personal values, goals, and career pursuits.
 The purpose is to guide you to become self-directed learner and decision maker.

 Ask Academic Advisors about…

 Once you’re admission application is complete, the School Certifying Official (SCO) will be your point of contact for using your military benefits, such as: various chapters of the GI Bill®, Federal Tuition Assistance, and NH National Guard Tuition Waivers.

 ► Military Benefits: GI Bill® and Federal Tuition Assistance